Is October a good time to visit the Galapagos Islands?

 Galapagos Weather in October

-October falls in the middle of the Cool and Dry Season in the Galápagos.
+October falls in the middle of the Cool and Dry Season in the Galapagos.
 Daytime temperatures typically hover between 65°F and 78°F (18°C to 26°C).
 The surrounding waters, averaging 66°F to 73°F (19°C to 23°C), are refreshing for swimmers and divers alike.
-Rain remains a rare sight, but the soft embrace of la garua mist occasionally sweeps the landscape.
+Rain remains a rare sight, but the soft la garua mist occasionally sweeps the landscape.

 Ocean Currents: Galapagos’s marine climate remains under the sway of intricate ocean currents.
 As the year progresses, these currents play a pivotal role in the life that thrives around the islands: